 - Always keep medicine in the original container from the pharmacy. - Do not keep this medicine in the refrigerator.
-Store it at room temperature. - If you carry medicine in a purse or bag, keep it out of the reach of children and pets. - Do not use this medicine after the expiration date printed on the packaging. - Throw away (dispose of) the nasal spray unit and package after it has been used. - Throw away expired medicine or medicine that's no longer needed at a medicine return bin.
+Store at room temperature. - If you carry medicine in your purse or bag, keep it out of the reach of children and pets. - Do not use this medicine after the expiration date printed on the packaging. - Throw away (dispose of) the nasal spray device and packaging after it has been used. - Throw away expired medicine or medicine that is no longer needed at a medicine return bin.
 You can find these at www.rxdrugdropbox.org.